 - Apply Online using the UK Immigration ID Check App to scan your face and biometric chip in your passport.
 You will be asked to create a UKVI account.

-- Check your meet the Student Visa Requirements including Finance Requirements
+- Check you meet the Student Visa Requirements including Finance Requirements

-- Once you Paid for your application and Immigration Health Surcharge it will take approximately 3 weeks to get a decision.
+- Once you Paid for your application and Immigration Health Surcharge it will take approximately three weeks to get a decision.

 Please refrain from entering the UK until your student visa has been granted.